busch-l/busch-l.github.io/_pages/about.md

   - /about.html
 ---

-As a Computer Science student at the University of Michigan, I'm building a strong foundation in software development, data structures, and computer organization.
-While I've always been interested in how systems work, my passion for securing them truly crystallized during my IT internship at Franchino Mold & Engineering.
+While studying Computer Science at the University of Michigan, I am building a foundation in software through coursework like **Data Structures & Algorithms** and exploring cybersecurity passion in the course **Introduction to Computer Security**.
+My passion is fueled by a desire to apply theoretical knowledge to solve real-world security challenges, which I have pursued both through professional experience and hands-on projects.

-There, I moved beyond theory and was trusted to lead practical security initiatives.
-I strengthened the company's security posture by deploying Multi-Factor Authentication (MFA) across critical devices, researched Mobile Device Management (MDM) solutions to protect corporate data, and enhanced network visibility by inventorying and documenting over 60 network devices.
-This hands-on experience solidified my career path and motivated me to dive deeper.
+I currently work as a **Tech Help Consultant** for the University of Michigan's IT Services, where I provide technical support to the community, resolving hardware, software, and security issues.
+This role builds on my experience as an **IT Support Intern** at Franchino Mold & Engineering, where I was trusted to lead practical initiatives that strengthened their security posture.
+There, I deployed Multi-Factor Authentication (MFA) across critical accounts, documented over 60 network devices to improve incident response, and analyzed firewall rules to enhance network security.

-To formalize my understanding of network fundamentals, I earned my **CompTIA Network+** certification and am now actively studying for the **CompTIA Security+**.
-To apply these concepts in a practical, hands-on environment, I've built my own cybersecurity home lab.
-This project, detailed in my portfolio, allows me to simulate real-world attacks, analyze network traffic, and get hands-on experience with tools like **Wazuh (SIEM)** and **pfSense (Firewall)**.
+To dive deeper into defensive and offensive security, I am developing projects that bridge my software and security interests.
+I architected a **cybersecurity home lab** using VirtualBox, pfSense, and a Wazuh SIEM to simulate and detect real-world attacks using tools like Nmap and Metasploit.
+Additionally, I am developing an **AI-powered phishing email detector** in Python, leveraging NLTK and Scikit-learn to classify malicious emails.
+My hands-on work is supported by foundational knowledge validated by my **CompTIA Security+** and **CompTIA Network+** certifications.

-I am actively seeking a **Cybersecurity Internship for Summer 2026** where I can contribute my analytical mindset and growing passion for defense to a dynamic team.
+I am also a new member of **WolvSec**, the university's cybersecurity club, and am seeking a **Cybersecurity Internship for Summer 2026** where I can contribute my analytical mindset and growing skills to a dynamic team.

 [**Download my full resume here (PDF)**](/files/Busch_Resume.pdf)